 - Ride from Kathmandu to Dhunge by private jeep

-- English speaking guide during the trekking (his salary, meals, insurance and overnight stay)
+- English speaking guide during the trekking (his salary, meals, insurance and accommodation)

-- 1 carrier for your luggage during the trekking (his salary, meals, insurance and overnight stay) - max.
+- 1 porter for your luggage during the trekking (his wages, meals, insurance and overnight stay) - 1 porter per 2 persons -max.
 18 kg

 - Transfer from Thulo Parsel to Kathmandu by private car